Aakash-Sirohi/Aakash-Sirohi.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am currently looking for Java Fullstack/Backend Roles.
+I am currently working for 'Consint.AI' and actively seeking Java Backend Roles.

 I graduated in 2020 from University Of Petroleum and Energy Studies, Dehradun with a Bachelor's degree in Computer Science.